tioluwani94/ai-chatbot-supabase/README.md

 - **Supabase Connection Issues**

   - Verify your environment variables are correctly set
-  - Ensure your IP address is allowed in Supabase dashboard
   - Check if the database is active in Supabase dashboard

 - **Build Errors**
   - Clear `.next` folder: `rm -rf .next`
   - Clean install dependencies: `pnpm clean-install`

-For more help, check our [Troubleshooting Guide](docs/troubleshooting.md) or open an issue.
+For more help, open an issue.

 ## Deploy with Vercel